SkinnyJosiah/Capstone_QuickDraw/Status Checks/Status_Check_2.md

 # Which parts still need to be ordered/manufactured?

-## Speaker(s).
+## Speaker(s), 90 Degree pin headers, power switch.

-## Otherwise, the only possible parts we can think of is something to help potentially organize and extend our wiring, and a power on/off switch.
+## Otherwise, the only possible parts we can think of is something to help potentially organize and extend our wiring.
 Everything else boils down to designing, printing, etc.

 # You will demonstrate at least two functional elements that work although do not need to be integrated into the larger system.